Nestle says horsemeat scandal bad for whole industry

-VEVEY, Switzerland Nestle SA said a growing scandal in Europe about the use of horsemeat in products labeled as beef hurts the whole industry even though the world's biggest food company is not directly affected.
+VEVEY, Switzerland Feb 14 Nestle SA said a growing scandal in Europe about the use of horsemeat in products labelled as beef hurts the whole industry even though the world's biggest food company is not directly affectd.

 "It has affected us because the whole industry is in question again," Chief Executive Paul Bulcke told a news conference after Nestle published 2012 results.
 "This is bad for so many people working hard to give good food."